dawar2151/growth-defi-fork/README.md

 4. Migrate the pool funds (GRO and gToken balances) to an external address with a 7 day grace period

-Note that before the liquidity pool is allocated and after it has been migrated the gToken contract does not collect the 1% fee described above.
+Note that before the liquidity pool is allocated, and also after it has been migrated, the gToken contract does not collect the 1% fee described above.

 Relevant implementation files: